Ways to Give

 Many employers sponsor matching gift programs and will match any charitable contributions made by their employees.
 Matching gifts can double or even triple the size of your gift, and they count toward your total giving.
 Some companies even match gifts made by employees’ spouses or retirees.

-There is no additional cost to you, and the matching gift counts not only toward your total giving but also your class’s reunion total.
+There is no additional cost to you, and the matching gift counts not only toward your total giving but also toward your class’s Reunion total.

 How Does It Work?

 First, make your gift to Middlebury as you normally would.
 Then contact us at firstname.lastname@example.org to see if your company has a matching gift program.
 If your company is eligible, request a matching gift form from your employer, and send it completed and signed with your gift to